🎉 Tickety V3 has now been released! Read more →

 Notes

-• When the condition is false, processing continues and the parser does not emit the payload.
+• When the condition is false, processing continues and the message is not shown.

 Break Parser

-The Break Parser forces the output of the current tag to be only this parser's payload when the passed expression evaluates to true.
-If no payload is provided, the tag output will be empty.
-Unlike stop, break does not stop overall TagScript parsing — subsequent tags still execute.
+The Break Parser forces the output of the current tag to be only its own message when the expression is true.
+If no message is given, the tag produces nothing.
+Unlike stop, the rest of the text still runs.

 Usage